 Detainees inside he facility can shower as they wish but only have access to laundry every few days.
 “When they first come in, they’re issued used uniforms and underwear, including stains,” added Harbury.
 “The guards, when I was here at the end of March — just as their first corona case was identified — were going in and out of all the dormitories, from one dorm to the other, including bringing food on trays.
 They wore no masks and only had gloves if it was food.”

 The attorney said staffers inside PIDC don’t appear to be taking the pandemic seriously, commenting things like “I’m a staffer, I don’t have to wear a mask and gloves”, “I can if I want to but I’ve chosen not to have them because I think it’s silly”.
-Harbury described how ICE shut down an earlier hunger strike led by Cubans inside PIDC after staff threw the leaders into “administrative segregation” (more commonly referred to as solitary confinement) and threatened to do the same to others.
+Harbury described how ICE shut down an earlier hunger strike led by Cubans inside PIDC after staff threw the leaders into disciplinary segregation (solitary confinement) and threatened to do the same to others.
 According to ICE’s policy, the agency is required to initiate its hunger strike protocol after detainee hasn’t eaten for 72 hours.
 The process may involve medical isolation and monitoring if “medically advisable”, but segregation does not appear to be mandatory.

 “Finally, when some of the detainees were issued some masks sporadically, the hunger strike died out,” Harbury said.
 “Now, there are many cases in there.
 They can’t socially distance.
 The guards are still going in and out.
 I believe Steven is probably already infected.
 I signed the sponsorship papers.
 Why can’t he come stay at my house and get adequate medical care, and maybe even survive?
 Or is that the whole point — that we want them dead?
 When that man, Chauvin, knelt on George Floyd’s neck — did he want him dead?
 Or, did he just not give a damn?
 I ask the same question here.”